Verifying with gittuf

 gittuf does NOT verify changes made before it was initialized and a policy applied.
 This means any activity that occurred before gittuf was applied is accepted as-is.
 Of course, an attacker cannot easily rewrite history, but if you had a commit before gittuf was applied that would violate your gittuf policy now, gittuf will not catch it.

-Verifying a Reference
+Verifying a Branch

 gittuf verify-ref <branch name>